 Three years is a long time in tech terms, and the iPhone 14 has a number of improvements than its elder sibling.
 Apple's processors are faster, cameras are better, and newer models come with 5G.
 But are those improvements worth spending $799 on a brand new phone?

 Those are questions we can answer.
-We've not only completed testing for our iPhone 14 review, we also have older iPhone 11 models on hand.
-That allows us to do side-by-side comparisons to see what how big the advances Apple has made in the last three years.
+Not only have we run a number of tests for our iPhone 14 review, we still have older iPhone 11 models on hand.
+That allows us to do side-by-side comparisons to see what how big the advances Apple has made since the iPhone 11's 2019 debut.

 For the purposes of this iPhone 14 vs. iPhone 11 comparison, we're going to mostly talk about the the base models.
 If you want to see what addition features the larger iPhone 14 Plus or the Pro models deliver, our iPhone 14 vs. iPhone 14 Plus and iPhone 14 vs. iPhone 14 Pro face-offs go into greater detail.